Jamilhio Rigters

-Jamilhio Rigters (born 11 November 1999) is a Surinamese professional footballer who plays as a left-wing for the Jamaica Premier League club Cavalier and the Suriname national team.
+Jamilhio Rigters (born 11 November 1999) is a Surinamese professional footballer who plays as a left-wing for the Suriname Major League club Robinhood and the Suriname national team.

 International career

 Rigters made his senior international debut on 28 January 2022 in a friendly against Barbados, scoring his first goal in the eventual 1–0 victory.
 Four days later he scored Suriname's two goals in a victory over Guyana in his second cap.

 International goals

 Scores and results list Suriname's goal tally first.